All Episodes

 It didn't have enough meat.

-Chicken Alfredo.
+Chicken Alfredo?

 I wanted some more chicken.

-Well, it has it they have a menu.
+They have a menu.

 You can order whatever you want.